Causes of Blocked Toilets In A Home

 While this is not an entirely comprehensive list of everything that can block a toilet, it includes the majority of repeat offenders most often seen.
 All in all, a toilet that doesn’t flush is never a fun experience.
 Homeowners can choose to throw soiled household products into the trash or proper recycling bin to eradicate this issue.
 Upgrading old plumbing systems when they are no longer functioning optimally will also help.
 Lastly, if your diet is packed with protein, we don’t blame you for making your muscles a priority.
 We just ask that you loosen up your waste with some more fiber-rich foods or install a pressure-assisted toilet to help the hard stuff go down more smoothly.

-With over 25 years of experience, American Discount Plumbing has offered expert plumbing service and repair in Phoenix Arizona and surrounding cities at affordable rates for both residential and commercial properties.
-We are a licensed, bonded, and insured plumbing company with thirty-five years of experience in plumbing.
-From a simple leak to a complete plumbing renovation, we strive to be reliable, honest, professional and all of our work is guaranteed.
+With over 25 years of experience, American Discount Plumbing has offered expert plumbing service and repair in Phoenix, Arizona, and surrounding cities at affordable rates for both residential and commercial properties.
+We are a licensed, bonded, and insured plumbing company offering 24-hour emergency service.
+We provide lasting general plumbing, water leak detection and repair, toilet repair, pipe repair, and water heater repair or replacement solutions.
 Call 602-883-2787 today!

 Previous